-Model Peer Review Checklist
+Model Peer Review Checklist: Turbo appraisal

-Turbo appraisal

 Commissioning author

-Subject:
+Subject

-Date due back with author:
+Date due back with author

 Peer review criteria Reviewer comments

 What's the point?

-Are you absolutely clear what the

-government wants to achieve here?
+Are you absolutely clear what the Council is looking to achieve here?

-What's it got to do with government?
+What's it got to do with Council?

-Is the case for government

-intervention and the exact role

-absolutely clear and compelling?
+Is the case for Council intervention and its exact role absolutely clear and compelling?

 Who made you the expert?

-Is your evidence up to date and will it

-withstand expert scrutiny?
+Is your evidence up to date and will it withstand expert scrutiny?

 Is your advice predictable?

-Are you offering something Ministers

-can't figure out on their own?
+Are you offering something Council can't figure out on their own?

 Will it work?

-How have you tested your advice with

-those that will implement it and those

-that may use it?
+How have you tested your advice with those that will implement it and those that may use it?

-General comment

 General comment